Kodular/Documentation/docs/components/sensors/temperature-sensor.md

-# Temperature
+# Temperature Sensor

 ## Overview

-A non-visible Component that measures the temperature of air surrounding the device in unit of Degree Celsius.
+A non-visible Component that measures the temperature of air surrounding the device in unit of degree Celsius.

 ## Properties